techss22/chat-space/README.md

 ### Association
-- belongs_to :groups
+- belong_to :groups
-- belongs_to :users
+- belong_to :users

 # README